-Treating addiction requires a wide variety of methods and approaches.
+Treating addiction is a challenge.
+Consequently, a wide variety of methods and approaches are required.
 One of the most effective forms of therapy for addiction treatment is CBT.
-Explore the value of this therapy, what it is and how it fits into the addiction recovery equation.
+It’s time to explore the value of this therapy, what it is and how it fits into the addiction recovery equation.
 For more information on cognitive behavioral therapy, call Crestview Recovery today at 866.262.0531.

 What is CBT?

 This acronym is short for cognitive behavioral therapy.
 Cognitive-behavioral therapy is a type of psychotherapy.
-It’s a type of talk therapy that involves a one-on-one approach between patient and therapist.
+It’s a type of talk therapy that involves a one-on-one approach between the patient and the therapist.

 Cognitive therapy fits in well with the overall goals of addiction recovery.
-Some of these goals including increasing personal awareness, coming to terms with personal responsibility and boosting self-worth.
-Therapists can address each of these issues in cognitive-behavioral treatment.
+Some of these goals include:

 Mindfulness is an important aspect of overall health.
 If you’re not familiar with it, mindfulness means being aware of personal feelings and emotions without acting on them immediately.